TheNobody-12/MOT_WITH_YOLOV9_STRONG_SORT/README.md

 ### Yolov9

 There is a clear trade-off between model inference speed and accuracy.
-In order to make it possible to fulfill your inference speed/accuracy needs you can select a Yolov 9family model for automatic download
+In order to make it possible to fulfill your inference speed/accuracy needs
+ You can download the Yolov9 weights from the [official Yolov9 repository](https://github.com/WongKinYiu/yolov9/releases/tag/v0.1)
 ```bash